open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 The `ParentConsistentProbabilityBased` sampler is meant as an optional replacement for the [`ParentBased` Sampler](sdk.md#parentbased).
-It is required to first validate the `tracestate` and then behave as the `ParentBased` sampler would.
+It is required to first validate the `tracestate` and then respect the `sampled` flag in the W3C traceparent.

-##### Requirement: ParentBased API compatibility
+##### Requirement: ParentConsistentProbabilityBased API

-The `ParentConsistentProbabilityBased` Sampler MUST have the same constructor signature as the built-in `ParentBased` sampler in each OpenTelemetry SDK.
+The `ParentConsistentProbabilityBased` Sampler constructor SHOULD take a single Sampler argument, which is the Sampler to use in case the `ParentConsistentProbabilityBased` Sampler is called for a root span.

 ##### Requirement: ParentConsistentProbabilityBased does not modify valid tracestate

 The `ParentConsistentProbabilityBased` Sampler MUST NOT modify a valid `tracestate`.

+##### Requirement: ParentConsistentProbabilityBased calls the configured root sampler for root spans

+The `ParentConsistentProbabilityBased` Sampler MUST delegate to the configured root Sampler when there is not a valid parent trace context.

-##### Requirement: ParentConsistentProbabilityBased and ParentBased make identical decisions
+##### Requirement: ParentConsistentProbabilityBased respects the sampled flag for non-root spans

-The `ParentConsistentProbabilityBased` Sampler MUST make the same decision specified for the `ParentBased` sampler.
+The `ParentConsistentProbabilityBased` Sampler MUST decide to sample the span according to the value of the `sampled` flag in the W3C traceparent header.

 #### ConsistentProbabilityBased sampler